y0shK/game-optimization/README.md

+# Game optimization
-A collection of scripts which analyze and optimize games, video and otherwise :)
+A collection of scripts which analyze and optimize games, now with a local git repo and proper git format!